EmmaZai/emmazai.github.io/_pages/about.md

 I am an empirical economist with interests in economics of aging, education and health economics.
 My research ranges from studying educational contexts in China to pressing aging issues in the United States.

+I am on the job market during the 2020-2021 academic year.

 Job market paper
 ======